 Data management

-Wireless sensors and monitoring equipment generate huge amounts of data that must be stored, managed, and analysed to provide actionable insights.
-Farmers and agricultural organisations will need data management systems and data analysis expertise to handle the volume of data and turn it into water-saving recommendations.
+Wireless sensors and monitoring equipment generate huge amounts of data that must be stored, managed, and analyzed to provide actionable insights.
+Farmers and agricultural organizations will need data management systems and data analysis expertise to handle the volume of data and turn it into water-saving recommendations.
 Partnerships with tech companies could help build data analysis capabilities.

 Adoption reluctance